Professor Craton

 What if it is running in multiple threads?

-class monitor)syncronized
+class monitor)synchronized

 keyword provides object locking at the method levelswap